sustcsonglin/flash-linear-attention/README.md

 ## Models

-Roughly sorted according to the timeline supported in `fla`
+Roughly sorted according to the timeline supported in `fla`.
+The recommended training mode is `chunk` when available.

 |Year | Venue |  Model          | Title                                                                                                     |                                  Paper                                   |                                                 Code                                                 |                                                 `fla` impl                                                  |
 |:--- |:----------------------- | :------------- | :-------------------------------------------------------------------------------------------------------- | :----------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------: |